 ON1 Photo RAW 2020 is a complete photo editor, built around a modern photo organizer and a sophisticated raw processing engine.
 Photo RAW lets you apply quick, non-destructive edits and stylized effects to your photos, and includes a sophisticated layers functionality for compositing images quickly and easily-while still preserving complete re-editability.
 You can also combine photos into beautiful panoramas, stunning HDR images, and perfectly focus-stacked photos with the click of a button.
-When you're done editing, you can perform industry-standard image enlargement on your photos-with full printing capabilities-and can easily share your images with friends and on social media.
-And, when Photo RAW is used in conjunction with the optional ON1 360 sync service, you can capture, view and edit your photos across multiple computers and mobile devices (both iOS and Android) without having to worry about their location.
+And, when you're done editing, you can perform industry-standard image enlargement on your photos-with full printing capabilities-and can easily share your images with friends and on social media.

-ON1 Photo RAW 2020 incorporates a state-of-the-art raw processor, which lets you work in a fully nondestructive workflow: you can quickly import, sort and view raw photos in Browse, and finish them in the Edit module without having to worry about saving your edits.
+ON1 Photo RAW 2020 incorporates a state-of-the-art raw processor, which lets you work in a fully non-destructive workflow: you can quickly import, sort and view raw photos in Browse, and finish them in the Edit module without having to worry about saving your edits.
 The next time you open your photo, all of your settings will be remembered, and you can easily change settings, add new ones, or start over from scratch, all without having to save additional versions of your photo.
-Photo RAW 2020 is even nondestructive when working with such non-raw formats as JPEG, Photoshop (PSD), PNG and TIFF.
+Photo RAW 2020 is even non-destructive when working with such non-raw formats as JPEG, Photoshop (PSD), PNG and TIFF.